guillochon/MOSFiT/docs/fitting.rst

 =======================

-If you have other prior following other function, you can create you own prior by using arbitrary prior on the parameters.
-To start with, you need to create a file which storing the information of your function.
-The file should looks like:
+If you have another prior following a function not specified above, you can create your own prior by using the ``arbitrary" class prior.
+To start with, you need to create a file (e.g., ``filename.csv" which storing the information of your function:

 .. code-block:: txt